jbkamp/bibliography/cltl-bib-README.txt

 %	2.
 Add your project acronym to the keywords field
 % 	3.
 Provide a URL to the PDF source of the paper
 %	   (either somewhere openly published (preferable), or a copy on your own website
 %	4.
-Make sure you don't duplicate keys, so either make up bibkeys that ar e as specific
+Make sure you don't duplicate keys, so either make up bibkeys that are as specific
 %      as possible, or use a bibliography manager to make your life easier
 %   5.
 If available, add links to "Slides" and "Resources" (For these we have generated
 %      two custom bibtex fields, see below)